 - Sebastião Salgado, In the Upper Xingu region of Brazil's Mato Grosso state, a group of Waura Indians fish in the Puilanga Lake near their village.
 Brazil.
 2005. © Sebastião Salgado/Amazonas images—Contact Press Images.

 - Sebastião Salgado, Marine iguana (Amblyrhynchus cristatus).
 Galápagos.
 Ecuador, 2004. © Sebastião Salgado/Amazonas images—Contact Press Images.

 Genesis is the third long-term series on global issues by world-renowned photographer Sebastião Salgado (born Brazil, 1944), following Workers (1993) and Migrations (2000).
 The result of an eight-year worldwide survey, the exhibition draws together more than 200 spectacular black-and-white photographs of wildlife, landscapes, seascapes, and indigenous peoples—raising public awareness about the pressing issues of environment and climate change.
-ICP is proud to be the first American venue of this momentous exhibition, which is curated by Lélia Wanick Salgado.
+ICP is proud to be the first U.S. venue of this momentous exhibition, which is curated by Lélia Wanick Salgado.

 - Genesis, a Call to Arms with Sebastião Salgado 9/20